-You know when you’re driving and all of the sudden you look around and you’re like, “How did I end up here?”
+You know when you’re driving and all of a sudden you look around and you’re like, “How did I end up here?”
 That feeling relates to Raegan as she looks back on her story.
 But one thing she knows for sure is that a lot of work went in to get her to where she’s at today.

 aden + anais came to be when Raegan saw an opportunity in the market through her own needs as a mother.
 She has always been driven by the belief in her ideas, products and herself.

 Despite all of the things that were thrown her way when creating a business, her passion for what she was doing allowed her to keep putting one foot in front of the other.
 And that same mindset pushed her to write her book What It Takes.

 Getting over the thought in her head telling her that she had no business writing a business book was the hardest part, but what kept her going was her wanting to let people know that if she could create a $100 million international business then anyone can.
 You just have to believe in your idea, be prepared to work harder than you’ve ever worked before and realize that there's a little luck involved.